 The risk of a coup is high particularly in the short term, following a chaotic election.
 Indeed, the continued dispute over the result threatens to justify a military intervention as the only way to restore order.
 Felix Tshisekedi (who has controversially been declared winner of the elections) has taken office, but he will find his room for manoeuvre restrained by the fact that former president Joseph Kabila retains the loyalty of key military units.
 If Tshisekedi goes too far in asserting his own independence, he will be highly vulnerable to a coup from Kabila loyalists.

-While the attempt to overthrow President Bongo in Gabon has fizzled out, the developments underscore the fragility of the country’s governance structures.
+While the Gabon coup attempt to overthrow President Bongo has fizzled out, the developments underscore the fragility of the country’s governance structures.
 In our view, the government and security forces will struggle to maintain the status quo for much longer, especially if the president’s health does not improve.
 When Bongo eventually steps down, the public is unlikely to accept another dynastic succession.

 Although the Bongo family has ruled the country for more than 50 years, the regime has an increasingly narrow base of support – having only won the 2016 election by blatantly falsifying the results.
 Should oil revenues decline in 2019 (amid subdued global prices), the government will struggle to pay security personnel on time.